 Under Rule R9, the Guide for Writing Requirements states:

 ‘Escape clauses give an excuse to the developer of the system at lower levels to not bother with a requirement.
 They provide vague conditions or possibilities, using phrases such as “so far as is possible”, “as little as possible”, “where possible”, “as much as possible”, “if it should prove necessary”, “if necessary”, “to the extent necessary”, “as appropriate”, “as required”, “to the extent practical”, and “if practicable.”
 Escape clauses can lead to ambiguous, unverifiable requirements that are open to interpretation and that do not reflect accurately the stakeholder expectations.
 From a contracting standpoint, requirements with these phrases could be interpreted as being optional.’

-As is the case for vague terms, QVscribe also analyzes requirements for the presence of ‘optional’ phrases.
+As in the case of vague terms, QVscribe also analyses requirements for the presence of optional escape clauses.
 It allows users to customize the list of optional phrases the tool checks for, and it highlights the optional words within a requirement when the requirement selected.
 Figure 9 shows the optional word ‘should’ highlighted within a requirement when the phrase ‘Contains optional words’ is selected under the corresponding requirement in the QVscribe analysis window.

-Like vague words, optional words can be easy to overlook in the authoring and initial review processes.
+Like vague words, escape clauses can be easy to overlook in the authoring and initial review processes.
 Often, it’s only when an implementer interprets a requirement differently than what the specifier intended that such words are noticed.
-QVscribe helps lower development costs by bringing such words to the specifier’s attention before any implementation takes place.
+QVscribe helps lower development costs by bringing escape clauses to the specifier’s attention before any implementation takes place.

 Rule R10: Avoid open-ended clauses.